dsccommunity/xDhcpServer/README.md

 - **DhcpReservedIPOptionValue** manages an option value on reserved IP level.
 - **DhcpPolicyOptionValue** manages an option value on Policy level.
 - **DhcpServerExclusionRange** manages exclusion ranges on server level.
+- **DhcpServerBinding** manages network bindings on the server level.

 ### xDhcpServerScope